microsoft/promptflow/examples/flows/evaluation/eval-flow-for-single-turn/README.md

 grounding is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

-* answer_relevancy: Measure whether the answer is relevancy to the question based on provided question, context and answer.
+* answer_relevance: Measure whether the answer is relevance to the question based on provided question, context and answer.

-answer_relevancy is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.
+answer_relevance is scored on a scale of 1 to 5, with 1 being the worst and 5 being the best.

 * context_recall: Measures each sentence in the ground truth and classify of the sentence can be attributed to the given context or not based on provided question, context and ground_truth.